vistle/vistle/doc/develop/module/implementation-basics.md

 ```

 Now, when you compile Vistle, your module will be built.
 It will be added to the module browser on Vistle's next invocation, allowing you to use it.

+## Document the Module

+Also do not forget about adding documentation for your new module.
+You can start by copying [module-doc-template.md](path:../documentation/module-doc-template.md) as `MyModule.md`  to your source code directory.
+Please refer to [How to Write Documentation](../documentation/documentation.md) for more information.